 FDA is requiring us to test every type of cigar.
 Not only are there are no standards for testing premium cigars, but costs ($18,000 per size) are enormous.
 This is particularly a problem since premium cigars are often made in small batches like craft beer.

-We are paying thousands of dollars in user fees per day so that
+We are paying thousands of dollars in user fees per day so that FDA can regulate us.

 According to current estimates, it will cost approximately $30 million for our historic Tampa cigar factory to comply with FDA regulation.
-This is why
+This is why FDA estimated that regulation would force as much as 50% of the cigar industry out of business.

 Unlike “Big Tobacco,” the premium cigar industry is made up almost entirely of small, family businesses like ours.
 We sell our premium cigars to 3,000 specialty retailers across the country.
 These are mom-and-pop, small family businesses with just a handful of employees.
 Our boutique premium cigar industry simply cannot absorb these massive regulatory costs.